Gameplay Demo - Current State of the Project (March 2025)

 Can a puzzle minigame for AAA Action-adventure games be fun for both action and puzzle fans?

-STEP 1: INITIAL RESEARCH
+PART 1: INITIAL RESEARCH

 In the first two weeks, I set out to: